-- 1 Proponents shall ensure that all Basic EG connections are set to region "Australia C" per AS/NZS 4777.2 2020, with exception of the upper IES reconnect frequency which is to be set 50.5Hz. - Horizon Power will confirm if there is Hosting Capacity at the time of the Proponent's connection application.
-Refer to the Horizon Power website to determine whether there is sufficient hosting capacity. - Proponents shall comply with Energy Management requirements, and install equipment required to interface to Horizon Power's Distributed Energy Resources Management Systems (DERMS).
+- 1 Proponents shall ensure that all Basic EG connections are set to region "Australia C" per AS/NZS 4777.2 2020, with exception of the upper IES reconnect frequency which is to be set 50.5Hz. - 2 Proponents shall comply with Energy Management requirements, and install equipment required to interface to Horizon Power's Distributed Energy Resources Management Systems (DERMS).
 Selection of an inverter compatible with the supplied gateway device is required for all new Basic EG connections.
-Please refer to Section 4.3.4. - Export limit represents a limit applied to the generation of active power (kW) from the Basic EG connection expressed at the connection point. - Refer to Appendix B for applicable system diagrams and connection arrangement for each subcategory of Basic EG connection. - 6 System Impact Study: Refer to Section 4.14.
+Please refer to Section 4.3.4. - 3 Export limit represents a limit applied to the generation of active power (kW) from the Basic EG connection expressed at the connection point. - 4 Refer to Appendix B for applicable system diagrams and connection arrangement for each subcategory of Basic EG connection. - 5 System Impact Study: Refer to Section 4.14.